What size solar system is right for me?

 2. Determine when you use the most power.

-Any power you use during the night will come from your electricity grid and cost you money – usually between $0.25 and $0.30 per kilowatt hour.
+Any power you use during the night will come from your electricity grid and cost you money – usually around $0.30 per kilowatt hour.
 Most homes will consume between 20 and 30 units of power in 24 hours.
 Depending on your lifestyle, you will consume a proportion of this power during the day.
 This is the proportion that can benefit from solar power.
 A rough idea is all that is required.
-Checking your meter reading first thing in the morning and at sunset will give you a rough idea.
+Checking your meter reading first thing in the morning and at sunset.
 Do this a few times a week.

 Let’s say on average you use 20 units per day during daylight hours on average throughout the year.
 The idea is to match, as closely as possible, the solar system to this known value.